-Assessment results indicate that you Name: ur child, School: Grade: Will benefit from enrollment in the E Assessment results are: English Lang uage Learner Program Test: WIDA Screener:ACCESS Overall Composite Score: OR Literacy Performance: Date: This letter serves to notify you that a 12 English Language Program Speci Language Development Standards re Collaboration will occur in all grade grade level teachers, and administrated and provide the best individualized alist will be equired by t levels betw ation to ider instructing your child in the Wyoming Departmenter the English Languantify your student's street in mastering the English ent of Education. age Program Specialist, We are requesting permission to ser until he/she meets the established of you would like to receive/refuse ELL information, please contact the ELL exit criteria. . services.
-If Please mark with an "> you have questions or K" below to indicate if Yes, I would like my child t o receive El L services.
-No, I would like to refuse E ELL services for my student.
-Parent/Guardian Signature: Date: Sincerely,

-ELL Teacher / Coordinator

-Wyoming Virtual Academy

-A Distance Learning Program of Niobrara County School District #1

-dopitz@wyva.org

-(307) 883-1050
+Assessment results indicate that your child, Name: Grade: School: Grade:

+Will benefit from enrollment in the English Language Learner Program.
+Assessment results are:

+Test: WIDA Screener: OR ACCESS Overall Composite Score: Literacy Performance: Date:

+This letter serves to notify you that your child is enrolled in the ELL program.
+A certified, K-12 English Language Program Specialist will be instructing your child in mastering the English Language Development Standards required by the Wyoming Department of Education.
+Collaboration will occur in all grade levels between the English Language Program Specialist, grade level teachers, and administration to identify your student's strengths and weaknesses, and provide the best individualized direct instruction possible.

+We are requesting permission to serve your student in the English Language Learner program until he/she meets the established exit criteria.
+Please mark with an "X" below to indicate if you would like to receive/refuse ELL services.
+If you have questions or require further information, please contact the ELL director listed below.

+Yes, I would like my child to receive ELL services.

+No, I would like to refuse ELL services for my student.

+Parent/Guardian Signature: Date:

+Sincerely,